Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 6. Liam (lame)

-Meaning: “a strong-willed warrior” and “protector”.
-Liam is the Gaelic Irish form of the anglicised ‘William’.
+Meaning: “a strong-willed warrior” and “protector”, Liam is a one of the most well-known Irish boy names.
+This is the Irish variation of the anglicised ‘William’.
 This name has proven particularly popular among American parents in recent years.

 Famous Liams include Northern Irish actor Liam Neeson, One Direction member Liam Payne, and Australian actor Liam Hemsworth.